awslabs/sockeye/docs/training.md

 In this case, you do not need to specify `--source-factors-num-embed`, since they are automatically all set to the size of the word embeddings (`--num-embed`).

 You then also have to apply factors for the source side [at inference time](inference.html#source-factors).

+## Target factors

+Sockeye supports target factors, i.e. alternative tokens/features to be predicted alongside the main decoding output.
+Similar to source factors, the target factor files at training time need to be token-parallel to the target side.
+For example, if you have the following line of a target sentence:

+> der junge aß die waff@@ el .

+A POS target factor could look like like this:

+> DET N V DET N N PUNC

+Internally, Sockeye will shift all target factors to the right by 1 to condition the prediction of the factors on the previously generated target word.
+During training, Sockeye will optimize multiple losses in a multi-task setting, one for each target factor.
+The weight of the losses can be controlled by `--target-factors-weight`.

+To receive the target factor predictions at inference time, use `--output-type translation_with_factors`.
+Target factors do not participate in beam search, i.e. each target factor prediction is the argmax of the corresponding output layer distribution.

 ## Length ratio prediction